Policies and Standards

 The purpose of this standard is to define and document the procedures to facilitate the implementation and

 management of physical and environmental controls in the Data Centers at the University of South Florida, in compliance with the requirements put forth by NIST 800-53 and the NIST Cybersecurity Framework.

 ISSP - 026 - Training and Awareness Plan

-This document outlines awareness-raising methods for personnel to understand the importance of information security management and their contribution to the USF System accept policies and plans, and understand the consequences of breaching the information security rules.
+This document outlines awareness-raising methods for personnel to understand the importance of information security management and their contribution to the University of South Florida accept policies and plans, and understand the consequences of breaching the information security rules.